 - Keeping the weight in the middle encourages a neutral ball flight

-Given this added level of adjustability and the lower spinning characteristics of the TSi3, it’s easy to see why lower handicappers would be drawn to it.
+Given this added level of adjustability and the lower spin characteristics of the TSi3, it’s easy to see why lower handicappers would be drawn to it.
 This is partially why more tour pros play the TSi3 than the TSi2.

 2. Launch Conditions & Shot Trajectory

 Aside from CG adjustability, the primary difference between the Titleist TSi2 and the TSi3 is launch conditions.
 The TSi2 is a high launch, mid-spin driver, which should be easy to hit high, long, and straight.

 To summarize this point, it boils down to a matter of trajectory.
-The TSi2 will give you a higher trajectory, whereas the TSi3 will give you a lower, more penetrating trajectory, with less backspin.
+The TSi2 will give you a higher trajectory, whereas the TSi3 will give you a more penetrating trajectory with low spin.

 For players with a moderate swing speed (less than 105 mph), the TSi2 should provide the best carry numbers.
 However, for players with a high swing speed (105 mph or more), the TSi3 should carry further and roll further than the TSi2.